-Drew is a recent college graduate who has visited 43 countries since the beginning of 2012.
+Drew is the Hungry Partier; a recent college graduate who has visited 43 countries since the beginning of 2012.
 His favorite things about traveling are eating the local foods, meeting awesome people and experiencing the nightlife scene.
 Here’s a week-in-the-life of Drew experiencing the craziest week of his life backpacking with a friend through four Eastern European countries.

 8:00 AM– Wake up early in Munich to catch a flight to Belgrade, Serbia.
 After a long bus ride, we show up at the airport, thinking that our flight is at 10AM, but soon find out that it is actually 9AM.
 With only 20 minutes left until departure, and not even checked into our flight yet, we scramble to security and they let us proceed through (without a boarding pass).
 I did not know this was possible.
 Finally we are boarding the plane just seconds before the door shuts.
 Phew.

 11:30AM– Arrive in Belgrade.
 It’s a beautiful summer day, 27 degrees Celsius and not a cloud in the sky.
 We check into our hostel and immediately started to explore the city.

 5:00PM– Hike up to the top of the famous Fortress to watch sunset over the Danube and Sava Rivers.
 It is such an amazing view from the top and it is extremely peaceful.
 This is one of the most amazing moments of my life.

 11:00PM– Meet some local Serbs and they take us to an awesome club.
 We party all night long with them, and all of the other stunningly attractive and fun Serbian people.

 5:00AM– Just now leaving the club that we had been partying at since 11PM.
 The sun is beginning to rise, so we grab some food and head back to hike the Fortress and watch the sunrise, because why not?
 We successfully watched a sunset and a sunrise from the same spot.
 It is just that amazing.